6 Industry-Insider Tips on Getting the Best Rates for Your Group Hotel Booking

 You might be able to snag an even deeper discount if you use a platform like Hotel Engine.
-We save businesses up to 60% on lodging and will handle your group reservation for free if you need more than nine rooms.
+We save businesses up to 60% on lodging and will provide you with white-glove service at no additional cost anytime you need to book more than eight rooms.

 2. Smaller Rooms Can Mean Cheaper Rates

 Usually, a room with one king bed will be slightly cheaper than one with two double (or queen) beds.
 That seemingly small number can save you a pretty penny when booking for large groups or extended periods.

 Now, you’ll need to know how many people you are putting in a room to establish how many rooms you’ll need.

 For your average corporate booking, you’ll probably put just one person in each room, so you can go for the cheaper, smaller layout.
 If your travel policy allows you to put two people in a room with two beds, you may discover further savings that way.

 Of course, some hotel rooms might also include a pullout couch that can sleep an extra person or two.
 That means the largest occupancy for a hotel room can range from two to six people.

 For example, if you’re booking a retreat or organizational reunion where employees can bring the whole family, that still means you only need one room per family.